Facing Federal Conspiracy Charges?

 In some cases, motions to suppress based on violations of the Fourth, Fifth, and Sixth amendment rights of the defendant are necessary to challenge the government's case and potentially exclude key evidence against the defendant at trial.

-How We Fight Federal Conspiracy Charges in New York
+How We Fight Federal Conspiracy Charges

 A federal prosecutor isn’t required to prove that you or a co-conspirator committed a federal crime.
 Another thing a federal prosecutor isn’t obligated to prove is that you or any alleged co-conspirator even had a written agreement.